Overview

 About the JS environment

-.
+The environment uses a Node.js-like structure, enabling ECMAScript (ES10) imports and exports.
+However, it's not a full Node.js or standard browser environment.
+Essentially, we're working with JavaScript (ES10) here, incorporating some Node.js-style features like import.meta.url and import.meta.resolve.
 These are part of our convention-based approach and do not represent a complete Node.js implementation.
 You're free to use other JavaScript scripts as long as they don’t rely on specific features exclusive to browser or Node.js environments to function.

 We're always improving our plugin system and adding features.
-Let us know what you need to make it even better!
+Let us know what you need to make it even better.

 Contributing a Plugin